 3.Titanium Mobile SDK:

-Although the Titanium suffers with some disadvantages like flexibility limitations, User Experience issues and complexity issues, Titanium still stands in the first place for Android and other cross platform apps development
+Although the Titanium suffers from some disadvantages like flexibility limitations, User Experience issues, and complexity issues, Titanium still stands in the first place for Android and other cross-platform apps development

 More Details about Titanium Mobile SDK and download details can be had from http://www.appcelerator.com/platform/titanium-sdk/